 - Subd 7a.
 Application of penalties.
 No penalty may be imposed for a violation of this section that is subject to a civil penalty under section 10A.121. - Subd 7b.
 Knowing violations.
-An individual or a corporation knowingly violates this section if, at the time of a transaction, the individual or the corporation knew:

-(1) that the transaction causing the violation constituted a contribution under chapter 10A, chapter 211A, or chapter 383B; and

-(2) that the contributor was a corporation subject to the prohibitions of subdivision 2.
+An individual or a corporation knowingly violates this section if, at the time of a transaction, the individual or the corporation knew: - (1) that the transaction causing the violation constituted a contribution under chapter $\underline{10A}$ , chapter $\underline{211A}$ , or chapter $\underline{383B}$ ; and - (2) that the contributor was a corporation subject to the prohibitions of subdivision 2 or 4a. - Subd.

-- Subd.
 8. Permitted activity; political party.
-It is not a violation of this section for a political party, as defined in section 200.02, subdivision 7, to form a nonprofit corporation for the sole purpose of holding real property to be used exclusively as the party's headquarters. - Subd.
+It is not a violation of this section for a political party, as defined in section 200.02, subdivision 6, to form a nonprofit corporation for the sole purpose of holding real property to be used exclusively as the party's headquarters. - Subd.
 9. Media projects.
 It is not a violation of this section for a corporation to contribute to or conduct public media projects to encourage individuals to attend precinct caucuses, register, or vote if the projects are not controlled by or operated for the advantage of a candidate, political party, or committee. - Subd.
 10. Meeting facilities.
 It is not a violation of this section for a corporation to provide meeting facilities to a committee, political party, or candidate on a nondiscriminatory and nonpreferential basis. - Subd.
 11. Messages on premises.
 It is not a violation of this section for a corporation selling products or services to the public to post on its public premises messages that promote participation in precinct caucuses, voter registration, or elections if the messages are not controlled by or operated for the advantage of a candidate, political party, or committee. - Subd.
 13. Aiding violation; penalty.
 An individual who aids, abets, or advises a violation of this section is guilty of a gross misdemeanor. - Subd.
 14. Prosecutions; venue.
 Violations of this section may be prosecuted in the county where the payment or contribution was made, where services were rendered, or where money was paid or distributed. - Subd.
 15. Nonprofit corporation exemption.
-The prohibitions in this section do not apply to a nonprofit corporation that:

-(1) is not organized or operating for the principal purpose of conducting a business;

-(2) has no shareholders or other persons affiliated so as to have a claim on its assets or earnings; and general request on behalf of an independent political committee (conduit fund) and must state that there is no minimum contribution, that a contribution or lack thereof will in no way impact the employee's employment, that the employee must direct the contribution to candidates of the employee's choice, and that any response by the employee shall remain confidential and shall not be directed to the employee's supervisors or managers.
+The prohibitions in this section do not apply to a nonprofit corporation that: - (1) is not organized or operating for the principal purpose of conducting a business; - (2) has no shareholders or other persons affiliated so as to have a claim on its assets or earnings; and - (3) was not established by a business corporation or a labor union and has a policy not to accept significant contributions from those entities. - Subd.
+16. Employee political fund solicitation.
+Any solicitation of political contributions by an employee must be in writing, informational and nonpartisan in nature, and not promotional for any particular candidate or group of candidates.
+The solicitation must consist only of a general request on behalf of an independent political committee (conduit fund) and must state that there is no minimum contribution, that a contribution or lack thereof will in no way impact the employee's employment, that the employee must direct the contribution to candidates of the employee's choice, and that any response by the employee shall remain confidential and shall not be directed to the employee's supervisors or managers.
 Questions from an employee regarding a solicitation may be answered orally or in writing consistent with the above requirements.
 Nothing in this subdivision authorizes a corporate donation of an employee's time prohibited under subdivision 2.